 1. Irvine Woodbridge Movies.
 For inexpensive things to do in Irvine, it's tough to beat Woodbridge. $2 Matinees before 6pm, $3 tickets after 6pm and 3D films are $4 all day.
 How do you beat that?
 4626 Barranca Pkwy.
 Movieline: (949) 733-0980.

 2. Go Bowling.
 Irvine Lanes.
 Cost: $20/hour or $6 per game.
 Full bar.
 Hours: 10-12am mon-thurs, Fri, Sat to 1 am and Sundays to 10pm.
 3415 Michelson Dr. Tel: (949) 786-9625

 3. Laugh yourself senseless at The Improv.
 The premier comedy club in Southern California dates back to the early 1960s with its beginnings from Hell's Kitchen, NYC.
 527 Spectrum Center Drive.
 Tel: 949) 854-5455 Cost: $12 to $45.

 4. Great Park Ballon.
-Ride 400 feet above for about 15 min. one of the largest tethered helium balloons in the United States.
+Ride 400 feet above for about 15 min. in one of the largest tethered helium balloons in the United States.
 Address: Marine Way and Sand Canyon Cost: $10 for adults, $5 for kids.
-It's become one of the must things to do in Irvine.
-Tel: 1(866) 829-3829
+Its become one of the must things to do in Irvine.
+Flight Info/Weather Visibility Tel: 949-724-6599.

 Things to Do in Irvine for Free